 This extended period for filing the claim also applies to a member of the Armed Forces who was deployed outside the United States in a designated contingency operation.

 If a U.S. individual income tax return (Form 1040, 1040A, or 1040EZ) has not been filed, you should make a claim for refund of any withheld income tax or estimated tax payments by filing Form 1040.
-Form W-2, Wage and Tax Statement, must accompany all returns.
+Form W-2 must accompany all returns.

 If a U.S. individual income tax return has been filed, you should make a claim for refund by filing Form 1040X.
 You must file a separate Form 1040X for each year in question.